 Day 2: In the morning wash with unscented soap and pat dry with a paper towel (plasma is normal).

 Let the tattoo air dry for an hour or so.
-Wash and re-bandage with saran wrap, taping in place if needed.
+Wash and re-bandage with fresh saran wrap, taping in place if needed.
 Keep it on throughout the day.

 Repeat the last step once more before bed, this will be the last wrap.